It is a well documented fact that Physician Burnout is continually creeping up as a silent antagonist in the healthcare industry.

 This often manifests in the form of sarcastic comments, venting to patients about the job, or a generally cynical mood.

-These actions are a reflection of a person who’s emotional energy is completely drained, thus not allowing them to dedicate the necessary compassion to their patients or coworkers.
+These actions are a reflection of a person whose emotional energy is completely drained, thus not allowing them to dedicate the necessary compassion to their patients or coworkers.

-Once physicians reach the point where they question how much longer they can continue at their current pace, it’s safe to assume that Physician Burnout is a possible cause.
+Once physicians reach the point where they question how much longer they can continue at their current pace, it’s safe to assume that Physician Fatigue is a possible cause.

 Practitioners experiencing exhaustion as a result of Physician Burnout typically have extremely low mental and physical energy that only gets worse with more time.